mdmayfield/Linux-XPS-15/Ubuntu MATE 18.04 Installation Notes.md

   - `mkdir ~/Developer`; `cd ~/Developer`; `git clone https://github.com/mdmayfield/xbanish.git`; `cd xbanish`
   - `make` xbanish then `sudo cp xbanish /usr/local/bin/`
   - To run: `xbanish -i Shift -i Control -i mod1 -i mod4 &` and put that line in `~/.xsessionrc` to run at startup
+- Create ~/.config/gtk-3.0/settings.ini and add `[Settings]     gtk-primary-button-warps-slider = false` because Gtk3 breaks scroll bars (how did anyone think this was a good idea?)

 ## To Do: